wp-plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.2.8 / 01.07.2015 =
+ * Added French language
+ * Added new documentation on the overview page
+ * Minor issues fix
+ * Code review

 = 1.2.7 / 12.06.2015 =
  * Possibility to use Google Maps shortcodes in PopUps from https://wordpress.org/plugins/popup-by-supsystic/